bunny-mod/BunnyTweak/README.md

 ### Jailbroken

 1. Install the Orion runtime via your preferred package manager, by adding `https://repo.chariz.com/` to your sources, then finding `Orion Runtime`.
-1. Install Bunny by downloading the appropriate Debian package (or by building your own, see [Building BunnyTweak locally](#building-bunnytweak-locally)) and add it to your package manager.
+1. Install Bunny by downloading the appropriate Debian package (or by building your own, see [Building BunnyTweak locally](#building-bunnytweak-locally)) and adding it to your package manager.
 Use the file ending in `arm.deb` for rootful jailbreaks, and the file ending in `arm64.deb` for rootless jailbreaks.

 ### Jailed